nordlund63/AWS-SAA-C02-Course/README.md

 You no longer need IAM users in each accounts.
 You can use IAM roles to change these.
 It is best to have a single AWS account only used for login.
-Some enterprises may use an AWS account while smaller ones may use the master.
+Some enterprises may use an AWS account while smaller ones may use the management.

 #### 1.3.6.4.
 Role Switching